NBS Source

 GEZE revolving doors: Door technology for the University of the Future

-More case studies from Sliding door and partition sets
+More inspiration from Sliding door and partition sets

 First class fire protection for the underground airport car park.
 300 fire-proof doors and 52 sliding and sectional fire-resistant doors provide maximum safety on four car park levels.